shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

-The SGX ECDSA-p256 attester plugin is implemented in code file `enclave/sgx/attester.c` and other relevant enclave-side and host-side code files, called enclave-side and host-side plugin libraries in this document. he enclave-side plugin library interacts with the host-side plugin library via OCALLs defined in interface definition file `edl/sgx/platform.edl`.
+The SGX ECDSA-p256 attester plugin is implemented in code file `enclave/sgx/attester.c` and other relevant enclave-side and host-side code files, called enclave-side and host-side plugin libraries in this document.
+The enclave-side plugin library interacts with the host-side plugin library via OCALLs defined in interface definition file `edl/sgx/platform.edl`.
 For SGX ECDSA-p256 evidence generation, there are 2 OCALLs: